A journey that takes you from the top of the Pyrenees, through the Moorish legends of Spain, and onto the Portuguese coastline.

 Accommodation

-Hotel Eurostars Maimonides or similar, Córdoba
+Hotel Eurostars Conquistador or similar, Córdoba*

 Next, we travel through rolling hills blanketed with the silvery-grey-green leaves of olive trees.
 It’s a sign you’ve entered the oil-producing province of Jaén.
-Savour the chance to learn how Spain’s ‘liquid gold’ is made at an olive oil production site.

 We continue our journey south to the ruined hilltop fortress of Fortaleza de la Mota and arrive in Granada early evening, our base for two nights.